Summary of Significant Accounting Policies

 We are not subject to federal or state income taxes, as our partners are taxed individually on their allocable share of our taxable income.
 At December 31, 2021, the tax basis of our assets and liabilities was $8.3 billion less than the reported amounts of our assets and liabilities.
 See Note 14—Related Party Transactions for details about income taxes under our tax sharing agreements.

 Our liquefaction and regasification operations at the Sabine Pass LNG terminal represent a single reportable segment.
 Our chief operating decision maker reviews the financial results of CQP in total when evaluating financial performance and for purposes of allocating resources.

 Recent Accounting Standards

-In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
+In March 2020, the Financial Accounting Standards Board (“FASB”) issued Accounting Standards Update (“ASU”) 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
 This guidance primarily provides temporary optional expedients which simplify the accounting for contract modifications to existing debt agreements expected to arise from the market transition from LIBOR to alternative reference rates.
-The temporary optional expedients under the standard became effective March 12, 2020 and will be available until December 31, 2024 following a subsequent amendment to the standard.
-We have not yet applied theoptional expedients available under the standard because we have not yet modified any of our existing contracts indexed to LIBOR, mainly our credit facilities as further described in Note 11—Debt, for reference rate reform.
-However, we do not expect the impact of applying the optional expedients to any future contract modifications to be material, and we do not expect the transition to a replacement rate index to have a material impact on our future cash flows.
+The optional expedients were available to be used upon issuance of this guidance but we have not yet applied the guidance because we have not yet modified any of our existing contracts for reference rate reform.
+Once we apply an optional expedient to a modified contract and adopt this standard, the guidance will be applied to all subsequent applicable contract modifications until December 31, 2022, at which time the optional expedients are no longer available.